jakubDoka/TWS-plugin/README.md

 Then there is also command for building cores for resources.

 Plugin will create a default config and save file.
-In a config ,you can set up witch units can be built, how match will they cost and speed of building.
+In a config ,you can set up witch units can be built, how mutch will they cost and speed of building.
 Save saves the loadout and factory progress.

 ### Building a Jar

-`gradlew jar` / `./gradlew jar`
+CMD to your plugin folder and use `gradlew jar`(windows) `./gradlew jar`(Linux/MacOs)

 Output jar should be in `build/libs`.